theanine3D/source-engine-collision-tools/README.md

 ## Installation
 - If you are using Blender 4.2 or higher, you can install the addon via Blender's built-in online extension repository, via Blender's Preferences.
-- If youare using Blender 4.1 or lower, you can get the newest, bleeding edge version of the addon by pressing the big green "Code" button above, and choose "Download ZIP"
+- If you are using Blender 4.1 or lower, you can get the newest, bleeding edge version of the addon by pressing the big green "Code" button above, and choose "Download ZIP"
 - If you want a more stable release, check the [Releases](https://github.com/theanine3D/source-engine-collision-tools/releases).
 - After downloading either of the above, go into Blender's addon preferences (File → Preferences → Addons)
 4. Click the "Install..." button and browse to the ZIP file you just downloaded, select it, and press "Install Add-on"